JaneliaSciComp/2020AprilGitCourse/lessons/lesson-3.md

 ## next assignment
-- notes on upcoming optional stuff: what to do, ignore
+- next set of videos: only one must-watch; others optional
 - no poll this week or for week 4 (no one is responding)
 - there will be a final-final poll that I hope you will fill out